Our Top 10 Tips

-The meta description is the text underneath the title in the Google Search Results; it is the opportunity to best advertise what content can be found through the link, and ultimately decides whether someone will click on the post.
+The meta description is the text underneath the title in the Google Search Results.
+It is the opportunity to best advertise what content can be found through the link.
+It ultimately decides whether someone will click on the post.
 Making the most of the word limit means using keywords most relevant to the topic.
 These keywords are bolded by Google when they are searched in the search bar, and so relevance to the blog content is crucial.

 3. SEO optimised blog title- blog title | company name | location

 Get the most from the word count in the title by including the company name and location at the end.
 Use pipes to separate the keywords.

 4. Opening Hyperlinks in a new window